ruggeri/tech-notes/databases/principles-of-distributed-database-systems.md

       similar to Paxos.
 This was published 1988, and Paxos was first submitted in 1989.
     * Apparently gbcast by Ken Birman is also equivalent to Paxos.
+* **NB**: Note that if you're doing distributed commit across datacenters, you're talking about maybe 100ms ping between centers.
+So three phases is really actually quite a lot!

 **Sources**